s-u/iotools/README.md

 ### High-performance I/O tools for R

-Anyone dealing with large data knwos that stock tools in R are bad at loading (non-binary) data to R. This package started as an attempt to provide high-performance parsing tools that minimize copying and avoid the use of strings when possible (see
+Anyone dealing with large data knows that stock tools in R are bad at loading (non-binary) data to R. This package started as an attempt to provide high-performance parsing tools that minimize copying and avoid the use of strings when possible (see